 The best buckwheat pillow can go for between $40 to $120.
 This is a pretty expensive price range, comparing it with other kinds of pillows.
 But with its quality and advantages, it's truly an investment to last while offering the comfort and support needed for better sleep.

-Who Should Use The Best Buckwheat Pillow?
+Who Should Use Buckwheat Hull Pillow?

 You're probably wondering: With its benefits, who should be using the best buckwheat pillow to get their money's worth?
 It's best for the following types of sleepers:

-What's Your Sleeping Position?
+What's Your Sleeping Posture?

 However, buckwheat pillows can be customized according to how flat or firm you want it to be, by removing or adding hulls.
-That way, it's more compatible for any type of sleeping position and conforms well as you shift positions.
+That way, it's more compatible for any type of position and conforms well as you shift positions.

 Are You a Hot Sleeper?